Naysrania18/Naysrania18/README.md

 ## 👨‍💻 About Me

-I'm a **QA Engineer & API Testing Specialist** with **6+ years** of experience in software testing, automation, and API validation.
+I'm a **QA Engineer & API Testing** with **6+ years** of experience in software testing, automation, and API validation.
 Currently pursuing my **Master's in Cybersecurity** at Atlantic Technological University, Ireland, while enhancing my expertise in securing modern digital infrastructures.

 **⚡ Quick Facts:**
 - 🔭 Currently advancing expertise in **Cybersecurity & Network Security**
 - 🌱 Certified in **Python Programming & AWS Cloud Practitioner**
 - 💼 6+ years in **Quality Assurance, Automation, and Data Analysis**
 - 🎓 Master's in Cybersecurity (2025-2026) @ Atlantic Technological University
-- 📍 Based in **Letterkenny, County Donegal, Ireland**

 ---